simonsobs/Pixell.jl/docs/src/developer_notes.md

 If you're new to the [Julia language](https://julialang.org/), my favorite tutorial is this [Introduction to Julia for Quantitative Economics](https://julia.quantecon.org/intro.html).
 Sections 1-13 are the most relevant if you are an astronomer, but some of later numerical techniques can also be useful.
 Computing clusters will often have a Julia module; make sure you load a Julia version 1.6 or later.

 For your development computer, download the [precompiled binaries](https://julialang.org/downloads/) and add the Julia executable to your `$PATH`.
 Do not use a package manager to install Julia.
 The Julia compiler has a heavily modified glibc, which many package managers misconfigure (such as the AUR).
-This problem is also faced by Rust.
+Rust also faces this problem.

 ## Package development